 Read More: VBA EXP Function in Excel (5 Examples)

-Example 2: Calculating N-Based Logarithm Value Using VBA Log
+2. Calculating N-Based Logarithmic Value Using VBA LOG Function

 Now, we know that the VBA LOG function calculates logarithmic values using the e-based natural logarithm.
 If we have to calculate the logarithmic value with a different base, we can use the previously discussed (i,e., in the Note section) formula